hirwablessing/ricky-morty-cartoon-collection/README.md

 - eslint for linting
 - React testing library
 - Styled-Components ( for styling components using the CSS-in-JS approach)

+### If I had more time I would change this

+- Set up continuous integration to run the tests and ESLint on every Pull Request
+- Integration tests using React Testing Library
+- Add end-to-end tests with Cypress.
+- Add validations to my forms and asynchronous codes.
+- Remove some eslint warnings shown in the console
+- Remove all any types on the frontend part like [here](https://github.com/hirwablessing/fleek-frontend-assignment/blob/8b6209d5b181b5d1589c28e9190cf0cf43f4c106/src/state/index.ts#L14)
+- Refactor and refactor again.

 ### Installation: